 But let's take a look at a different perspective here.
 The Normans who invaded England, under the invading force of William the Bastard, later known as William the Conqueror, was seen as one of the marking points where mounted warfare and combined tactics would dominate the battlefield of the medieval world for centuries to come.
 Once they had established their rule in England, the Normans took the previous Anglo-Saxon political and legal institutions and reformed them under strong leadership, that fused strong government, democracy, law, and individual freedom/rights that would be the hallmark of England to the rest of Medieval world.
 This applies to the Celtic realm as well, such as parts of Ireland, Wales and to lesser degrees, the Kingdom of Isles and Scotland.
-In short, while the Anglo-Saxon created the Kingdom of England, the credit for the beginning of a United Kingdom of England Wales, Channel Islands, Isle of Man, Scotland and parts of Ireland, goes to the Normans; surpassing the Romans in the previous centuries.
+In short, while the Anglo-Saxon created the Kingdom of England; the credit for the creation of a United Kingdom of England Wales, Channel Islands, Isle of Man, Scotland and parts of Ireland goes to the Normans.
 Unfortunately, with the rise of Irish, Welsh, English and Scottish nationalism, the Norman Legacy in England became somewhat diminished.